Mongrel.io User Documentation

 Text Content

-- textNodeName: Identifies which property in the JavaScript object contains the text value of an element.
+- textNodeName: Identifies which property contains the text value of an element.
 Typically

 Special Content Handling